ahmetegesel/mongofn/README.md

 # Mongof

-A practical functional library to use some of the key features that [mongodb](https://www.npmjs.com/package/mongodb) provide in functional programming way.
+A practical functional programming library to use some of the key features that [mongodb](https://www.npmjs.com/package/mongodb) provide.

 Focus of the library is definitely not to provide all features that `mongodb` provides.
-Instead, Mongof will provide you the most common functions wrapped with curried functions, so that you can skip initial setup for client and retrieval of db and collection objects, and make them extremely reusable across your entire project.
+Instead, Mongof will provide you the most common functions wrapped with curried functions, so that you can skip initial setup for `client` and retrieval of `db` and `collection` objects, and make them extremely reusable across your entire project.

-Library is completely dependent on [ramda](https://github.com/ramda/ramda) library to provide functional programming style for mongodb.
+Note: Mongof is completely dependent on [ramda](https://github.com/ramda/ramda) library to provide functional programming style for mongodb.

 ## Why Mongof?

 It is simple and extremely extensible with the power of functional programming paradigm.
-Since the most of the functions provided are curried functions, you can make your usage of these functions partially recomposable very easily.
+Since the most of the functions provided are curried functions, you can benefit from it by recomposing your implementations with different combinations of arguments of functions as much as you need.

 See [this](https://fr.umio.us/favoring-curry/) for more info about currying.